PhillyGilly/SolarisS6ArduinoMqtt/README.md

 ## Summary
 Project to get data from my Solaris S6 inverter into Home Assistant by MQTT.

 This avoids the cost of buying a dongle and any delays/security issues with using the cloud based apps.

 Thanks to RichardL64 https://github.com/RichardL64/Solar for seeding the idea.

 ## Background
 I had a project to install Solar PV, a GivEnergy Hybrid Inverter, and GivEnergy batteries scheduled for completion in September 2022.

 The panels were installed and the batteries delivered but the hybrid inverter was delayed repeatedly, so I decided to install a "cheap" £300 Solaris S6 inverter with the aim of learning how my panels perform so that I can develope operating strategies before the GivEnergy installation is complete.

 This would require collection of data into Home Assistant to compare with consupmtion patterns and solar generation forecasts.

 The S6 didn't come with a dongle, so I decided to make my own, this avoids the £75 cost of buying one and any delays/security issues with using the cloud based apps.
 Here is the inverter installed in my loft.

 ![installed_inverter.jpg](/assets/installed_inverter.jpg)

 ## Hardware:
-The hardware used for this project
+The hardware used for this project:
 - Arduino Nano33 IOT (plus USB power supply)
 - Puretek XY-017 RS485 TO TTL Breakout For Arduino buy here https://www.ebay.co.uk/itm/274273632839
   (note: the silkscreen for the RS485 cables is marked back to front - so if it doesn’t work - swap the cables).
 - Exceedconn EC04681-2023-BF Male/Female for Solis/Ginlong Inverter RS-485 port buy here https://www.ebay.co.uk/itm/195464332269
 - Breadboard and jumpers
--

 Here is my Fritzing sketch of the set up.

 ![fritzing.png](/assets/fritzing.png)

 And this is what it looks like installed on the right.

 ![nano33.jpg](/assets/nano33.jpg)

 Note the left Nano33 is monitoring a CT on the inverter-distribution board, and the Sonoff Mini-1 to the extreme right runing Tasmota has a temperature sensor wired to GPI04.
 I had them to hand and used these to keep a check on the inverter while I was developing this project.

 ## Please note: